 Road trip from New York to Miami FAQ

 You find the answers to some frequently asked questions about the New York to Miami road trip below.

 It doesn’t matter if you decide to drive New York to Miami or if you make the road trip Miami to New York.
-So you can use this itinerary no matter which direction you go.
-However, be smart and check prices for borth options.
-Also, if you start in early summer it could be smart to go from Florida to New York to avoid the sometimes extreme summer heat down in the state of Florida.
+But if you start in early summer it could be smart to go from Florida to New York to avoid the sometimes extreme summer heat and humidity in South Florida.

 The estimated driving time was calculated with Google Maps by taking the shortest amount of time from point A to point B and rounding upwards to the next half hour.
 Stops between New York and Miami are not included in the driving time.